 However, once your wallet is up, you have access to ShapeShift’s exchange interface from the wallet’s dApp.
 To learn more, read our KeepKey review

 Ergonomic form factor

 Limited web3 integrations

-Cold wallets are currently the safest crypto storage solutions on the market.
-They come as hardware devices, usually like a flash drive, small phone-like gadget, or a portable mifi-shaped device that can either be self-powered, like the Nano X, or powered by your computer, like the Ledger Nano S.
+Cold hardware wallets are currently the safest crypto storage solutions on the market.
+They come as hardware physical devices, usually like a flash drive, small phone-like gadget, or a portable mifi-shaped device that can either be self-powered, like the Nano X, or powered by your computer, like the Ledger Nano S.